100BC/nextjs-template/README.md

   - The repo uses [normalize.css](https://www.npmjs.com/package/normalize.css), which is imported in `pages/_app.tsx`

-  - The repo has system based automatic dark/light mode.
-It is defined in the `:root` property in `styles/globals.scss`

   - The repo has responsive font size of base 10, 9, 8 based on screen size.

 - The repo utilizes [Open Graph Protocol](https://opengraphprotocol.org/) and [TwitterCards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards).
 The default values are defined in `utils/constants.ts`.